Rahul555-droid/stage-backend-machine-coding-round/README.md

 # OTT Platform "My List" Feature - Developer Evaluation Project

-You can see detailed changes in my code in a draft PR here => https://github.com/Rahul555-droid/stage-backend-machine-coding-round/pull/1/files
+You can see detailed changes in my code in a draft PR here => https://github.com/Rahul555-droid/stage-backend-machine-coding-round/pull/1/files below is a small summary.

 ## Changes Made :
 1. Implemented all the list apis => GET list , POST list , DELETE list.
+Added all the validations possible to the APIs .
+So the client will always know the issue.
 2. Added authentication logic as well via an auth gaurd which validates the api call .
 This auth gaurd is only active on list controller
 3. Also added user creation (registration) and user verification (login) flow.
-4. Fixed seeding issue.
-5. Fixed date string issue
+4. Fixed seeding issue, Fixed date string issue among other bugs in code.
-6. Wrote modular and cleaner code.
+5. Wrote modular and cleaner code.

 ## Output